 1HD-T (1990-2002) - received the piston-chamber and turbocharging, 1HD-FT (1995-1998) - 4 valves per cylinder (SOHC with rockers), 1HD-FTE (1998-2007) - electronically controlled fuel injection pump.

 The design is more complex than L series - belt and gears combination for driving of camshafts, injection pump and balancer mechanism, turbocharging, soon introduced electronically controlled injection pump.
 However, increased displacement and a significant torque up helped to wast many disadvantages of the predecessor, despite the high cost of spare parts.
 But the legend of "outstanding reliability" is just a legend formed at the time when quantity of these engines was immeasurably less than quantity of familiar and problematic 2L-T.

-1WZ - Peugeot DW8 (SOHC 8V) - simple naturally aspirated atmospheric diesel with distribution type injection pump.
+1WZ - Peugeot DW8 (SOHC 8V) - simple naturally aspirated diesel with distribution type injection pump.

-The other engines are turbocharged common rail versions also used in the Peugeot / Citroen, Ford, Mazda, Volvo, Fiat...
+The other engines are turbocharged common rail versions also used by Peugeot / Citroen, Ford, Mazda, Volvo, Fiat...

 2WZ-TV - Peugeot DV4 (SOHC 8V).

 The level of technology and performance corresponds to 2000s, and in something even inferior than AD series.
 Light-alloy cylinder block with liners and "closed top", DOHC 16 valve, common rail, electromagnetic injectors (pressure of 160 MPa), VGT, DPF + NSR...

 The most famous defect of this series - the inherent problems with timing chain, solved by the Bavarians since 2007 yet.